Skip to main content Skip to main navigation Skip to search

 Introduction:

-The purpose of this document is to communicate the Department of Agriculture, Water and the Environment’s policy for audit and recovery of costs of overseas pre-export quarantine (PEQ) facilities that prepare horses for export to Australia.
+The purpose of this document is to communicate the Department of Agriculture, Fisheries and Forestry’s (the department) policy for audit and recovery of costs of overseas pre-export quarantine (PEQ) facilities that prepare horses for export to Australia.

 Background: